PhD/Doctorate in Human Resources Management Degree Programs in San Diego

 Human resource management is an exciting field that may offer many opportunities for individuals that hold a PhD in Human Resources degree.
 As a human resource management professional, you develop a broad knowledge about issues relating to your organization, its workforce, and its profitability.
 You may get to work in the frontlines to drive your organizations growth by managing its vital resources including selection, training, evaluation, and compensation of employees as well as the supervision of the entire organizational leadership, work culture, and the adherence to labor laws.
 Human resource management is a vital part of a functional organization.

-Northcentral UniversityDoctor of Philosophy in Human Resource Management Doctor of Business Administration - Human Resources Management Doctor of Philosophy in Business Administration - Human Resources Management PhD in Business Administration - Industrial Organizational Psychology
+Northcentral UniversityDoctor of Philosophy in Human Resource Management Doctor of Philosophy in Business Administration - Human Resources Management Doctor of Business Administration - Human Resources Management PhD in Business Administration - Industrial Organizational Psychology

 Liberty University OnlineDoctor of Business Administration: Human Resources